pkiraly/metadata-qa-ddb/README.md

-# metadata-qa-ddb
+# Metadata quality assessment of Deutsche Digitale Bibliothek metadata

-A metadata quality assessment tool customized for the requirements of the Deutsche Digitale Bibliothek.
+A metadata quality assessment tool customized for Deutsche Digitale Bibliothek's requirements against the incomming metadata records.
 This is an extension of [Metadata Quality Assessment Framework](https://github.com/pkiraly/metadata-qa-api).

 # Installation